FuckingNode/fuckingnode.github.io/docs/manual/build.md

 ### What to expect

 Progress with all commands will be printed step by step.
+Note that output is not shown live, it gets printed all at once the moment the command finishes execution.

 ```bash
 ✔ There we go, time to build <project name here>